apache/sis-site/source/standards.md

 Links to free versions of the standards are given when available.
 The _Upgrade needed_ column indicates that a more recent version of the standard is available but that Apache {{% SIS %}} has not yet been upgraded to that version.
+Some standards are implemented partially, others almost fully.

 <table>
   <tr>